networknt/light-doc/content/en/tutorial/eventuate/todo-list/hybrid-query.md

 ---

-To create query side hybrid service, we are going to use light-codegen to generate the project in todo-list.
+To create a query side hybrid service, we are going to use light-codegen to generate the project in the todo-list.
 Before generating the project, we need to create a config.json to control how the generator works and a schema.json to define the service contract.

 These two files can be found in model-config/hybrid/todo-query folder.